say4n/overseerr-ios-webpage/index.md

 ## Support

-Please reach out to overseerr-ios@sayan.page
+Please reach out to [email@overseerr.optionalstudio.work](mailto:email@overseerr.optionalstudio.work)

 Make sure to include debug logs to help sort out your issue faster, the steps to export them are: